Popular Accommodations in Verona

 If you visit Verona, you should definitely take a walk over the Ponte Scaligero bridge.
 The 130 metre long bridge over the Adige River leads to the imposing Castelvecchio fortress from the 14th century.
 Since 1920 the Museo Civico di Castelvecchio has been inside the walls, displaying remarkable exhibits such as the 12th century sarcophagus of St. Sergius and St. Baccus, as well as historical sculpture and painting.

-Holidu offers around 2200 accommodations in Verona from 25 different partners, so find the perfect type of accommodation you are looking for.
-We've got you covered!
+Holidu offers around 1600 properties in Verona from 17 different partners, so find the perfect type of accommodation you are looking for.
+You can count on us!